Trypauchen vagina: Distribution

 This species can be found in the shallow marine and brackish waters of the Indian Ocean, the Persian Gulf, and the western Pacific Ocean, from Kuwait to New Caledonia.
 T. vagina was recently recorded for the first time in the coastal waters of Israel (2009) and Turkey (2010), following its introduction in the Mediterranean Sea via the Suez Canal.

 Ecology

 As its common name suggests, T. vagina lives in burrows in the silty or muddy bottoms of estuarine and coastal areas.
 It is omnivorous, mostly preying on small crustaceans that wander near its burrows.

 Taxonomy

 T. vagina was first described as Gobius vagina by the German ichthyologists Marcus Elieser Bloch and Johann Gottlob Schneider in 1801.
 It is the type species of the genus Trypauchen, which includes only one other species, Trypauchen pelaeos.
 The genus was established in 1837 by the French zoologist Achille Valenciennes.
 The generic name is derived from Ancient Greek τρύπα (trupa, "hole") and αυχενος (aukhenos, "neck").
-The specific name is from Latin vagina, meaning "sword sheath".
+The specific name is from Latin vagina, meaning "sword sheath", and does not directly have to do with the body part of the same name.

 T. vagina is classified under the subfamily Amblyopinae of the goby family Gobiidae.